Arbiter09/OmniAssist-AI/docs/getting-started/overview.md

 ## How It Works

-Think of HelixDesk AI as a **team of three specialized AI assistants** working together:
+Think of OmniAssist AI as a **team of three specialized AI assistants** working together:

 ### :material-sort: Agent 1: The Classifier (The Organizer)